 While every car accident is different, a common factor that connects them is the fact they are usually accompanied by terrible and sometimes fatal consequences.
 Whether it is a low-speed crash or a high-speed crash, car accidents can cause terrible, costly, and painful outcomes for drivers and occupants alike Bicyclists, pedestrians, joggers, and occupants of other vehicles are also at risk of being seriously injured.

-Fayetteville personal injury attorney Ken Kieklak has almost 20 years of experience handling a wide array of auto accident claims in Fayetteville, and is ready to work tirelessly to increase the worth of your arm injury claim.
+Fayetteville AR personal injury lawyer Ken Kieklak has almost 20 years of experience handling a wide array of auto accident claims in Fayetteville, and is ready to work tirelessly to increase the worth of your arm injury claim.
 Some common arm injuries that can occur in a car crash accident include: